-- (2) A document purporting to be published by or under the authority of National Occupational Health and Safety Commission or Standards Australia is, on its production in a proceeding, evidence of the matters appearing on and in the document. - (3) In a complaint starting a proceeding, a statement that the matter of the complaint came to the complainant's knowledge on a stated day is evidence of the matter. - (4) Any instrument, equipment or installation used by an inspector, inspection officer, an authorised officer or analyst in accordance with any conditions prescribed under a relevant document for its use is taken to be accurate and precise in the absence of evidence to the contrary. - (5) In this section-
+- a stated location is within the boundaries of land that is (f) the subject of a stated mining tenure. - A document purporting to be published by or under the authority of National Occupational Health and Safety Commission or Standards Australia is, on its production in a proceeding, evidence of the matters appearing on and in the document. - In a complaint starting a proceeding, a statement that the matter of the complaint came to the complainant's knowledge on a stated day is evidence of the matter. - Any instrument, equipment or installation used by an inspector, inspection officer, an authorised officer or analyst in accordance with any conditions prescribed under a relevant document for its use is taken to be accurate and precise in the absence of evidence to the contrary. - (5) In this section-

-certificate means a certificate purporting to be signed by the commissioner, the chief executive, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative.
+certificate means a certificate purporting to be signed by the commissioner, the chief executive CEO, the WHS prosecutor, the chief inspector, an inspector, an inspection officer, an authorised officer, a district workers' representative or a site safety and health representative.